Chapter 5:

 “Don’t worry about that.
 In fact, do me a favor, forget all of it!
 Now, excuse me.
 I need to talk with Harper before he leaves.”
 Amala rushed over to Harper as he conversed with Vernon.
 “Harper, listen…I just need to know something.”

-“Your-” Just then Vergil interrupted.
+“Your—” Just then Vergil interrupted!

 “M-My dad will get r-really mad if I-I don’t hurry h-home!”
-A stammered shriek came from the boy’s mouth!
+A stammered shriek erupted from the boy’s mouth!
 “I-I didn’t m-mean to y-yell…sorry.”
 It was uncharacteristic for Vergil to speak up like that.

 “Don’t worry about it.
 Amala, this can wait until later, can’t it?”
 Vernon took control of the conversation.

-“What!?
+“What?!
 No!
-I-I need to-!”
-The young Indian woman frantically pleaded.
+I-I need to—” The young Indian woman frantically pleaded.

 “If it’s so important, just message him later.”
 Casting burgundy haze across himself, Vergil, and Harper, Vernon levitated the three up into the air.
 “By the way, Nick’O, I expect that you’ll be able to do this soon too!
 Although, I’m pretty sure you like getting all up close and personal with Katie, so…hahaha!”
 Nicolaus gave Vernon the finger as he flew away with the boy’s in tow.